nafarinha/cc_w12_weekend_hw_music_shop/README.md

 1. Create a Interfaces.IPlay interface that could be applied to instruments.
 This should have a play method that returns the sound of the instrument being played as a String. :white_check_mark:

 2. Create classes for different types of instruments e.g. guitars, pianos, etc. (any you can think of).
-Each class will have its own instance variables for attributes particular to that instrument e.g. a guitar may have a number of strings, a trumpet may have a number of valves etc.
+Each class will have its own instance variables for attributes particular to that instrument e.g. a guitar may have a number of strings, a trumpet may have a number of valves etc. :white_check_mark:

 3. Create an instruments.Instrument superclass which contains attributes you see as being common to all instruments e.g. material it is made from, colour, type (Brass, String, Woodwind, Keyboard etc).
-The classes created in step 2 above can then inherit from this Instruments class.
+The classes created in step 2 above can then inherit from this Instruments class. :white_check_mark:

 4. Create a Interfaces.ISell interface which has a calculateMarkup method, which returns an int/double, based on the buying price and the selling price. :white_check_mark: